DaliCHEBBI/simlearner3d/docs/source/tutorials/prepare_dataset.md

 ## Getting started quickly with a toy dataset

-A LAS file is provided as part of the test suite.
+A quadruplet of left,right,disparity,occlusion_mask images is provided as part of the test suite.
 It can be turned into a small, training-ready dataset to get started with the package.

 To create a toy dataset run :
 ```
-python myria3d/pctl/dataset/toy_dataset.py
+python simlearner3d/processing/dataset/toy_dataset.py +task.task_name="make_hdf5"
 ```
 You will see a new file: `/test/data/toy_dataset.hdf5`.